sans-blue-team/DeepBlueCLI/README.md

 disabled on this system.
 For more information, see about_Execution_Policies at http://go.microsoft.com/fwlink/?LinkID=135170.`

-You must run Set-ExecutionPolicy as Administrator, here is an example:
+You must run Set-ExecutionPolicy as Administrator, here is an example (this will warn every time you run a ps1 script):

 `Set-ExecutionPolicy RemoteSigned`

+This command will bypass Set-Execution entirely:

+`Set-ExecutionPolicy Bypass`

 See `get-help Set-ExecutionPolicy` for more options.

+Please note that "Set-ExecutionPolicy is not a security control" (quoting @Ben0xA)

 ## Examples: